MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 ```
 here + is the same operator but it returns different values for different types of objects.

-so it is a example of operator overloading.
+so it is an example of operator overloading.

 *******************************************************
 *******************************************************